-Most students will need to provide parent information in order to get an accurate determination.
-If you are under 24 years of age, your residency is generally based on your parent(s)’ information.
-Unless you are meet one of these conditions, parent information is usually required:
+Based on requirements in North Carolina law, most students will need to provide parent information in order to get an accurate determination.
+Residency is generally based on your parent(s)’ information, unless you are meet one of these conditions:

 - You are married

 - You are or have been in Foster Care